learn-co-curriculum/react-hooks-tdd-mocking-apis/README.md

 The next step is to set up a server that can use our handlers.
-This is a separate step since `msw` provides a few ways to run a server either in a Node environment (like we use for testing), or in a browser environment (if you wanted to use `mws` to intercept network requests while developing your application).
+This is a separate step since `msw` provides a few ways to run a server either in a Node environment (like we use for testing), or in a browser environment (if you wanted to use `msw` to intercept network requests while developing your application).

 To create the server, update your `mocks/server.js` file like so: